aerospike/aerospike-tools-validation/README.md

   * When backing up to a single file, acquire the file lock by invoking `safe_lock()`.
 As all worker threads share the same validation file, we can only allow one thread to write at a time.
   * Invoke the `put_record()` function of the validation encoder for the current record.
 The encoder implements the validation file format by taking record information and serializing it to the validation file.
 Its code is in `src/enc_text.c`, its interface in `include/enc_text.h`.
 Besides `put_record()`, the interface contains `put_secondary_index()` and `put_udf_file()`, which are used to store secondary index definitions and UDF files in a validation file.
   * When backing up to a single file, release the file lock.

-## Restore Source Code

-Let's now take a quick look at the overall structure of the `asrestore` source code, at `src/restore.c`.
-The code does the following, starting at `main()`.

-  * Parse command line options into local variables or, if they need to be passed to a worker thread later, into a `restore_config` structure.
-  * Initialize an Aerospike client and connect it to the cluster to be restored.
-  * Create the counter thread, which starts at `counter_thread_func()`.
-That's the thread that outputs the status and counter updates during the restore, among other things.
-  * When restoring from a directory (`--directory` option, as opposed to restoring from a single file using `--input-file`), collect all validation files from that directory.
-Then go through the validation files, find the one that has the secondary index definitions and UDF files in it, and parse that information by invoking `get_indexes_and_udfs()`.
-Then populate one `restore_thread_args` structure for each validation file and submit it to the `job_queue` queue.
-  * When restoring from a single file, open that file and populate the `shared_fd` member of the `restore_thread_args` structure with the file handle of that shared validation file.
-Then parse the secondary index definitions and UDF files from that file by invoking `get_indexes_and_udfs()`.
-Finally, submit one `restore_thread_args` structure for each worker thread to the job queue.
-  * Restore the UDF files to the cluster by invoking `restore_udfs()`.
-  * When secondary indexes are to be restored before any records, invoke `restore_indexes()` to create them.
-  * Create the restore worker threads, which start at `restore_thread_func()`.
-  * Wait for all restore worker threads to finish.
-  * When secondary indexes are to be restore after all records, invoke `restore_indexes()` to create them.
-  * When restoring from a single file, close that file.
-  * Shut down the Aerospike client.

-Let's now look at what the worker threads do, starting at `restore_thread_func()`.
-The code is pretty similar in structure to its counterpart in `asvalidation`.

-  * Pop a `restore_thread_args` structure off the job queue.
-  * Initialize a `per_thread_context` structure.
-That's where all the data local to a worker thread is kept.
-Some of the data is initialized from the `restore_thread_args` structure.
-In particular, when restoring from a single file, the `fd` member of the `per_thread_context` structure is initialized from the `shared_fd` member of the `restore_thread_args` structure.
-In that way, all restore threads share the same validation file handle.
-  * When restoring from a directory, open an exclusive validation file for the worker thread by invoking `open_file()`.
-  * Set up the write policy, depending on the command line arguments given by the user.
-  * When restoring from a single file, acquire the file lock by invoking `safe_lock()`.
-As all worker threads read from the same validation file, we can only allow one thread to read at a time.
-  * Invoke the `parse()` function of the validation decoder to read the next record.
-The decoder is the counterpart to the encoder in `asvalidation`.
-It implements the validation file format by deserializing record information from the the validation file.
-Its code is in `src/dec_text.c`, its interface in `include/dec_text.h`.
-  * When backing up to a single file, release the file lock.
-  * Invoke `aerospike_key_put()` to store the current record in the cluster.

-For more detailed information, please generate the documentation (`make docs`) and open `docs/index.html`.

-## Fill Utility

-`fill` is a small utility that populates a database with test data.
-It fills records with pseudo-random data according to record specifications and adds them to a given set in a given namespace.

 ### Record Specifications